Sam-Si/ID3-Random-Forest-AdaBoosting/README.md

 # ID3-Random-Forest-AdaBoosting

+## ID3

+In decision tree learning, ID3 (Iterative Dichotomiser 3) is an algorithm invented by Ross Quinlan used to generate a decision tree   from a dataset.
+ID3 is the precursor to the C4.5 algorithm, and is typically used in the machine learning and natural language processing domains.

+## Random Forest

+Random forests or random decision forests are an ensemble learning method for classification, regression and other tasks, that operate by constructing a multitude of decision trees at training time and outputting the class that is the mode of the classes (classification) or mean prediction (regression)

+## AdaBoosting

+AdaBoost, short for "Adaptive Boosting", is a machine learning meta-algorithm formulated by Yoav Freund and Robert Schapire who won the Gödel Prize in 2003 for their work.
+It can be used in conjunction with many other types of learning algorithms to improve their performance.

 ## Pre-Processing

 * The data file contains the values of the attributes, seperated by a ’,’.
 As such, we use a